-One of the biggest blockbusters in cinema history is set to hit the Field Musuem in Chicago on Friday, May 26, 2017 to Sunday, January 7, 2018.
-Walk through the world-famous Jurassic World gates at Jurassic World: The Exhibiton to get up close to the towering dinosaurs, some more than 24 feet tall, and explore the Park through a specially guided tour.
+One of the biggest blockbusters in cinema history is set to hit The Field Musuem in Chicago.
+Starting on Friday, May 26, you can walk through the world-famous Jurassic World gates at Jurassic World: The Exhibition to get up close to the towering dinosaurs, some more than 24 feet tall, and explore the Park through a specially guided tour.
 Visitors will experience the family-friendly Gentle Giants Petting Zoo; step behind the glass into The Hammond Creation Lab; get a special preview of Jurassic World's top-secret project, the Indominus rex; and go inside the Raptor Training Paddock.

-Not only that!
-Navy Pier is home to the first ever Rolling Stones major
+Not only that, Navy Pier is home to the first ever major

 is the largest touring experience of its kind ever to be staged, and the first